The MGA With An Attitude

 Team at the garage in Sebring in 1959 - Team at the start of the 1959 Sebring race.

 For photos at left, visit Racing Sports Cars web site.
 Externally visible modifications include a single leather bonnet strap, driving lights, an odd appendage on end of front bumper looking like a miniature overrider, lamp over the numbers on the front fender, large fuel filler cap in center of boot lid for the long distance fuel tank.
-Also a small air scoop on center of bonnet, use unknown, but all of the 1959 Sebring MGA had these features.
+Also an air scoop on center of bonnet, and all of the 1959 Sebring MGA had these features.

 1959 Sebring MGA line-up, from the BARC Boys.